Luis Michel

-Luis Ernesto Michel Vergara (born 21 July 1979) is a Mexican football manager and a former professional footballer who last played as a goalkeeper for Liga MX club Tijuana.
+Luis Ernesto Michel Vergara (born 21 July 1979) is a Mexican football manager and a former professional footballer who played as a goalkeeper.
 Michel has captained both Guadalajara and the Mexico national team in official matches, captaining the latter in the 2011 Copa América.

 Club career

 On January 6, 2014, Guadalajara loaned Michel to Costa Rican club Deportivo Saprissa for six months, with Saprissa having the option of extending the deal for an extra six months.

 International career

 Michel was called up to the 2010 FIFA World Cup, but he did not play in the tournament.